Welcome to Milonga Las Chinitas

 Why do men, women and couples sit separately?

-The moment you enter our milonga, you will notice the chairs are arranged facing the dancefloor, with men, women and couples seated separately.
+The moment you enter our milonga, you will notice the chairs are arranged facing the dance floor, with men, women and couples seated separately.
 Many will think, "We come to a milonga to socialize.
 Why can't I sit with my friends?"
 In BA, there are lots of single milongueros and milongueras who go to a milonga purely to dance out of their strong passion for tango.
 The setting, including the seating arrangement and the lighting, is designed to allow "Cabaceo" - invitation by the eyes, as through the years they have discovered this is the most effective, non-invasive way to invite a person to dance.
 By using Cabaceo, it is ensured that both the man and the lady want to dance with each other at that particular moment.
 They dance not because the man reached out his hand and the lady felt obligated to accept.
 They dance not because the woman asked the man and the man was too polite to reject.
 They dance because they searched for each other, because their eyes met and a mutual consensus was made.
-Ladies, remember the last time you went shopping with your boyfriend and you were worried your boyfriend may be bored?
-Guys, remember the time your girlfriend offered to watch a soccer game with you when you preferred to have a guys night drinking beer with your gang, but you felt bad turning her down?
-I think you get the point.
 In addition, as seats are assigned, you will know where your favorite dancers are sitting, so that you will know where exactly to look at when you want to dance with that person.
 The couple, or the mixed area is for couples or groups of friends who come to the milonga to socialize and dance amongst each other.
 In BA, it is almost an unspoken rule that the single men/women will not invite those sitting at the couples area to dance, for important reasons.
 However, in Milonga Las Chinitas, we hope that everyone - men, women and couples will be able to have fun dancing, mixing and mingling.
 The seating plan is arranged such that you will have a taste of what it is like dancing in a traditional milonga in BA.

 Enjoy more by making use of the Tanda